faroukchebaiki/deno-hono-shop/DEPLOYMENT.md

 - `DEPLOY_PROJECT` (optional; defaults to `deno-hono-shop`)

 Stripe keys are not required until payments are implemented; add them later if you integrate Stripe.

+For Deno Deploy with Prisma Accelerate, also set:

+- `PRISMA_ACCELERATE_URL` (Accelerate connection URL for your database)